-The Best Diving in Fiji at the 'Cannibal Islands'
+The Best Dive Sites of the 'Cannibal Islands'

 With its picturesque islands in the heart of the South Pacific, crystalline waters and exceptionally hospitable locals it is little wonder that Fiji is close to the top of many divers' 'To Do' list.
 Read on for details of the dive sites you can explore from our Fiji liveaboard cruises and dive resorts.

 Fiji is an amazing tourist destination and, for several reasons, a better bet than some of its neighbours: it is easy to get to, English is widely spoken and it has quite a reliable domestic airline making it easy to get around.
 Some of the scuba diving is simply magnificent and Fiji deserves its title of 'soft coral capital of the world'.
 There are many parts of the Fiji islands where diving is advertised, but the quality ranges from world-class to very poor, so you need to make sure you are considering the best places within the country.

 The top destinations are also really varied, so you need to choose what type of adventure you want.
 From soft coral splendour of Taveuni and Bligh Water to the current-fed pelagic fun of the Koro Sea, and the southern island of Kadavu to the shark diving action of Pacific Harbour, we have all the best of Fiji for you here ...

 The famous Somosomo Strait in the north, accessed from Taveuni, is the place of big pelagics and where incredibly colourful soft corals dominate the view.
 It is home to the highly rated sites of Rainbow Reef and the Great White Wall.
 This area can be dived both from holiday resorts or by liveaboard safari.